data-lessons/literate-programming-r-demo/_episodes/04-bibliographic-citations.md

 >## Challenge 1 - Setting the bibliography
->1.
-Add the `decoupling-dns.bib` BibText as the bibliography for the `dekker-dennis-sci.md` file that is inside of the `bib-cite` folder in your working directory.
+> 1. Add the `decoupling-dns.bib` BibText as the bibliography for the `dekker-dennis-sci.md` file that is inside of the `bib-cite` folder in your working directory.
 Remember we set the bibliography in the YAML header by `bibliography:` key.
->2.Create one citation (@dennis05 or @darwin) somewhere in the text.
+> 2.Create one citation (@dennis05 or @darwin) somewhere in the text.
 Use the `[]` syntax.
->3.Run `Knitr`
+> 3.Run `Knitr`
 {: .challenge}

 >## Challenge 2 - Multi-citations and page numbers
->1.
-Open the `decoupling-dns.bib` file and pick 3 citations to reference together in the text.
+> 1. Open the `decoupling-dns.bib` file and pick 3 citations to reference together in the text.
 Tip: multiple authors are separated by a `;`.
->2.
-Add page numbers for the citation and `Knit`.
+> 2. Add page numbers for the citation and `Knit`.
 Page numbers follow the citation key with a comma.
+{: .challenge}

 ## Using Zotero